Micro-88/Fitness-Tracker/README.md

 ## Database Configuration

-The database configuration is set up in `config.mjs` with default values.
+The database configuration is set up in `app/config/config.mjs` with default values.
 You can update these values as needed.

 ### config.mjs